Being a healthy human being is about a lot more than just eating healthy and being physically active, although those are a big part of it.

 The University of Waterloo has plenty of resources to help you with everything mental health.

 Counselling Services provides mental health professionals you can talk to in a private and confidential setting (even when you’re on a co-op term).
-If you’re not yet on campus though, they also have (what I find helpful) videos you can use.
+If you’re not yet on campus though, they also have helpful resources you can use.

 - How to help a friend who’s feeling lonely/upset/depressed?
 It’s not always you who’s feeling low, so it’s important to know how to take care of the people you care about.